m-delfino/influenzanet-setup-guide/system-configuration/2-create-study-surveys.md

 Once the questions have been coded in, you can download the surveys for intake and weekly questions by following these steps:
 1. Run ```yarn start```
-2. In the User Interface select the instance "belgium or bel" and select intake.
+2. In the User Interface select for example the instance "belgium or bel" and select intake.
+Replace belgium with your instance here.
 3. This loads the visual representation of the intake survey.
 Scroll to the bottom, enter the studykey "infectieradar-be" (or what you set previously while creating a study) and click download.
 4. Repeat step 3 for weekly surveys.